 Taking a single system first, for example, if A affects B physically, then B also affects A. We can determine A by inspecting B, and vice-versa.
 There is an exchange of information, a relationship, between A and B. No such relationship exists if A affects B but B does not affect A. The brain/mind reductionism is one such mixed system.
 Here, there is no reciprocal relationship and no informational exchange.
 Items in a supervenience or reduction are mapped, not related; and no new information can be obtained from a mapping.

-Thus the error of reasoning that promotes the idea that brain studies can show us the extent of the experiential appareil of the human wardrobe is this: the elements of a mapping are erroneously, even willfully, taken as a reciprocal relationship, and hence mutually informative.
-Another way of putting is to say that a reduction has no ontology between the elements of its systems, but that one has erronously been created for it.
-A mapped to B becomes A related to B. We can analyze this yet further.
+Thus the error of reasoning that promotes the idea that brain studies can show us the extent of the experiential apparel of the human wardrobe is this: the elements of a mapping are erroneously, even wilfully, taken as a reciprocal relationship, and hence mutually informative.
+Another way of putting is to say that a reduction has no ontology between the elements of its systems, but that one has erroneously been created for it.
+A mapped to B becomes A related to B. We can analyse this yet further.
 When A is mapped to B, B is identified by A. Likewise, logically, and as it is realized in practice, the brain is an organ that is identified by reports of experience.
 That which is employed to make an identification is not itself informed by what is identified.
 Only if there is a relationship between the identifier and the identified is there informational exchange between them.
 And for a relationship to obtain between a pair (mind and brain in this case), there must be a model that identifies the pair.
 No such model exists for mind and brain.
 Any claim that they are in a mutually informative relationship takes the model as given.